Ram Chandra Vikal

+Career

 Ram Chandra Vikal started his legislative career as a Member of the Uttar Pradesh Legislative Assembly in 1952 and was Member of that Assembly from 1952 to 1971.
 He held various ministerial posts — Forests and Animal Husbandry, Excise, Agriculture, Irrigation, Jail and Fisheries – in the government of Uttar Pradesh from 1967 to 1970.
 He was also Leader of the Opposition in the Uttar Pradesh Legislative Assembly in 1967 and Chairman of State Farms Corporation of India from 1982 to 1984.

 Vikal was a Member of the Fifth Lok Sabha from Bagpat and represented Uttar Pradesh in the Rajya Sabha from April 1984 to April 1990.

 Shri Ram Chandra Vikal had actively participated in the freedom struggle from his student life and fought against British rule during pre-Independence period.
 He gave up studies on the call of Mahatama Gandhi, boycotted foreign-made clothes and actively worked for the Congress Party.
 Shri Vikal gave up the teaching profession after assassination of Mahatama Gandhi.
 He worked for World Peace and in this respect, attended World Peace Conference held in Japan, 1970.
 He had maintained healthy and sound relations with Fuji Guruji of Japan.
 He also participated in various activities relating to social change during post-Independence period as well.
 Shri Vikal was weighed by farmers with silver (2 maunds and 17 seers) on 26 January 1963 which was donated to Pt.
 Jawaharlal Nehru for National Defence.
 He was instrumental in opening 100 primary schools, several Intermediate and Degree colleges in his constituency, Agricultural Universities in Faizabad and Kanpur and Medical college at Meerut.
 He played main role in setting up a Fertilizer Factory at Phulpur, Allahabad.
 It was due to his efforts that the abandoned Shahadara-Saharanpur narrow-gauge line was converted into broad-gauge line.